Authentication & Request Signing

 /api/v1/user/*, /api/v1/dapp/users/nfts | JWT only | DAPP UI exclusively |

-⚠️ JWT-only routes you cannot reach from a store integration:
+⚠️ JWT-only routes you cannot reach from a store integration:If your request is rejected withThese return

-These return 401 "Unauthorized" (the short-form message) regardless of how correct your API-key signature is.
+GET /api/v1/user/meGET /api/v1/dapp/users/nfts401 "Unauthorized"(the short-form message) regardless of how correct your API-key signature is.
 As a store builder, you need to ask the holder to set their primary NFT in the DAPP UI before they hand you keys — you can’t list their NFTs from your side.

-If your request is rejected with 401 "User is not authorized" (the longer-form message), the DAPP guard is firing — your API key is being recognised but your signature doesn’t match.
+401 "User is not authorized" (the longer-form message), the DAPP guard is firing — your API key is being recognised but your signature doesn’t match.
 Re-check your canonical payload.

 Implementation by language

-Helper code is in /examples/<lang>/.
+Helper code is in/examples/<lang>/.
 Below is the minimal signing function for each language.

 Node.js / TypeScript